agopt/thomas-surowiec.github.io/index.md

 # Speaker Biographies

 ## Drew P. Kouri

+Drew Kouri is a Principal Member of Technical Staff in the Optimization and Uncertainty Quantification Department at Sandia National Laboratories.
+He received his BS and MS (2008) in mathematics from Case Western Research University, and his MA (2010) and PhD (2012) in computational and applied mathematics from Rice University.
+Before joining Sandia, he was the J. H. Wilkinson Fellow at Argonne National Laboratory.
+His research focuses on the analysis and numerical solution of PDE-constrained optimization and stochastic programming problems.

 ## Wim van Ackooij

 HdR.
 Dr. Ir.
 Wim van Ackooij has worked on energy related optimization problems for nearly 20 years.
 His interests are in stochastic optimization and probability constraints.
 While working for EdF, he obtained his PhD from Ecole Centrale Paris and his Habilitation (à Diriger les Recherches) from Paris Panthéon Sorbonne in 2017.
 He is currently Expert researcher in Stochastic Optimization for EdF Lab.
 He has developed and participated in the development, through various collaborations, of new insights in the structural properties of probability functions.
 Some of the new insights involve convexity of feasible sets to probability constraints, but also new insights in (generalized) differentiability.
 Further work involves decomposition approaches for large scale stochastic optimization problems.
 More recently, works involve the trade-off between bilevel programming, nonsmooth and variational analysis and stochastic optimization.
 He is a member of COSP,  the governing board of the Stochastic Programming Society since 2019.